How do you say hello to better mornings? A better breakfast, of course!

-Some researchers believe a healthy breakfast can help regulate the almighty circadian clock, suggesting breakfast sends a clear signal to your body that it’s time to get up and get moving.
-They even suggest that the first meal of the day can help you overcome jet lag, a stressful work schedule, and inconsistent sleep patterns.
+Some researchers believe a healthy breakfast can help regulate the almighty circadian clock too, suggesting that breakfast sends a clear signal to your body – time to get up and get moving.
+They even suggest that the first meal of the day can help you overcome jet lag, a stressful work schedule and inconsistent sleep patterns.
 The lesson is clear: start your day satiated and you’re more likely to make healthy choices for the remaining meals.

 According to a study in Circulation, an American Heart Association publication, people who skip breakfast had a 27% higher risk of heart attack or death from heart disease.
 Apparently skipping breakfast can make you hungrier, which leads to larger meals and blood sugar spikes – not so great for your heart.